-• Minimum of fifteen years of work experience in the areas of development (economics and social issues).

-Knowledge and Skills

-- Substantial experience in development policy analysis and with field surveys in Mauritius - Strong qualitative and quantitative skills and demonstrated capacity to perform outstanding original research including statistical analysis and data management. - Strong working knowledge of the UN System - Familiarity with statistical software

-• knowledge of the Mauritius economy and development plans
+- Minimum of fifteen years of work experience in the areas of development (economics, public policy, migration, and social issues) in developing countries or countries of similar human development index as Mauritius - Knowledge and Skills - Substantial experience in development policy analysis and with field surveys in similar countries as Mauritius or similar developing contexts. - Strong qualitative and quantitative skills and demonstrated capacity to perform outstanding original research including statistical analysis and data management. - Strong working knowledge of the UNDP - Familiarity with statistical software - Knowledge of the Mauritius economy and development plans is highly desirable